richardwaters9049/street-group/README.md

 -   My project uses bun but npm should still work fine.

-4. Configure your environment variables by copying the `.env.example` file to `.env` and updating the necessary values.
-5. Generate an application key: `php artisan key:generate`.
-6. Run database migrations: `php artisan migrate`.
-7. Serve the application: `php artisan serve`.
-8. Access the application in your web browser.

 ## Dependencies

 -   **Laravel Breeze**: Provides simple authentication scaffolding.